DavidMcConkey/Portfolio/public/pages/experience.md

 # 👨‍💻 Experience

+**Full-Stack Developer & Designer** - Red River Solutions Inc. (Canada) <em>(Nov 2023 - Current)</em>

+- Developed and managed a dynamic host website by leveraging a blend of front-end and back-end expertise, ensuring seamless functionality and user experience.
+- Coordinated with cross-functional teams to ensure the website was aligned with project goals, responsive to stakeholder feedback, and optimized for superior performance across various platforms.
+- Employed analytics tools and conducted thorough performance assessments to track website metrics, enabling data-driven decision-making for continuous improvement and enhanced user engagement.

 **Full-Stack Developer & Designer** - Freelance Consultant <em>(Mar 2023 - Current)</em>

 - Crafted dynamic websites and web applications for small to medium-sized businesses, employing a tech